History of the North British Railway (until 1855): Longer distance railways

 If English railways seemed to be congregating in the Midlands and North of England, and slowly progressing northwards, then perhaps Scottish railways needed to be promoted to extend southward to join them.
 As the money market became freer as the 1830s moved on, a number of proposals were put forward for connecting central Scotland with the English network.
 (In addition, many schemes were promoted for domestic Scottish lines, but the controversy was not so intense for them.)

 Suddenly the newspapers were full of commentary about the line to England, with wild schemes being praised by their promoters and condemned by their opponents.
 For the time being it was assumed that only a single route could be commercially viable to handle all the traffic.
-It was critical design a route that could cross the high ground of the Southern Uplands and the Cheviot Hills and the Pennines, usable by the technically primitive locomotives of the day, which were unable to ascend steep and lengthy gradients.
+It was critical to design a route that could cross the high ground of the Southern Uplands and the Cheviot Hills and the Pennines, usable by the technically primitive locomotives of the day, which were unable to ascend steep and lengthy gradients.
 In 1835 the Grand Junction Railway, already planning to reach Preston and later Carlisle, commissioned the young engineer Joseph Locke to propose routes from Glasgow to Carlisle.
-His report made the difficulties plain: a west coast route (as the Carlisle options were beginning to be called) had to ascend steep gradients, or go in a wide westerly circuit round them.
+His report made the difficulties plain: a west coast route (as the Carlisle options were beginning to be called) had to ascend steep gradients or go in a wide westerly circuit round them.
 The Grand Junction investors had other preoccupations further south and the idea was deferred for the time being.

 More modest schemes were being proposed, though, and in 1836 plans for a line from Edinburgh to Dunbar by way of Haddington had been prepared.
 In the same year a line from Edinburgh through Jedburgh and under Carter Fell to Newcastle upon Tyne was put forward, but neither of these schemes was progressed further.
 However, on 24 October 1838 a Great Northern Junction Railway was proposed by a meeting of promoters; this time the line would run through Berwick.
 Work was done on route design, by George Stephenson, who found that gradients and engineering works would be much easier than going over the flank of the Southern Uplands.
 In February 1839 a prospectus was issued; the name had been changed to the Great North British Railway.
 The capital required for the scheme was £2 million.